AusterweilLab/AusterweilLab.github.io/readme.md

 ## How to add a new paper.

 Like in the people page, you should be able to add/edit lab papers using a json file: `_data/papers.json`.
-The html for this page is a bit more complex because I had to construct citations on the fly and add abstract toggling and tag functions, but you should be able to add and edit pages exclusively in the json file.
+The html for this page is a bit more complex because I had to construct citations on the fly and add abstract toggling and tag functions, but you should be able to add and edit papers exclusively in the json file.

 Things to note: